Chapter 10: Elijah and Elisha

 Chapter 13: We read of King Jehoahaz taking over from Ahab.
 “And he did that which was evil in the sight of the Lord, and followed the sins of Jeroboam the son of Nebat, which made Israel to sin; he departed not there from.
 And the anger of the Lord was kindled against Israel, and he delivered them into the hand of Hazael king of Syria, and into the hand of Benhadad the son of Hazael, all their days” (2,3).
 We were reminded in 2Kings 8 that Hazael was to be anointed king even though he would oppress the Israelites, but then only as far as God allowed and with the purpose of getting His people to return to Him.
 This clearly had an effect because “Jehoahaz besought the Lord, and the Lord hearkened unto him: for he saw the oppression of Israel, because the king of Syria oppressed them” (v4).
 And later in the chapter we come to the last recorded act of Elisha which concerned Jehoahaz son, Jehoash, who came to visit and pay his respects to Elisha as he lay sick and soon to die.
 The king shared his concerns over national security and, as was his custom, Elisha told him to do something strange.
 “And Elisha said unto him, Take bow and arrows.
 And he took unto him bow and arrows.
 And he said to the king of Israel, Put thine hand upon the bow.
 And he put his hand upon it: and Elisha put his hands upon the king’s hands.
 And he said, Open the window eastward.
 And he opened it.
 Then Elisha said, Shoot.
 And he shot.
 And he said, the arrow of the Lord’s deliverance, and the arrow of deliverance from Syria: for thou shalt smite the Syrians in Aphek, till thou have consumed them.
 And he said, Take the arrows.
 And he took them.
 And he said unto the king of Israel, Smite upon the ground.
 And he smote thrice, and stayed.
 And the man of God was wroth with him, and said, Thou shouldest have smitten five or six times; then hadst thou smitten Syria till thou hadst consumed it: whereas now thou shalt smite Syria but thrice.
 And Elisha died, and they buried him” (15-20).
 While he didn’t have a spectacular exit like Elijah, the aftermath was no less impressive.
 We read “And it came to pass, as they were burying a man, that, behold, they spied a band of men; and they cast the man into the sepulchre of Elisha: and when the man was let down, and touched the bones of Elisha, he revived, and stood up on his feet” (21).
 And life went on, including oppression by Hazael and limited respite.

-We have covered the stories of Elijah and Elisha to greater depth than for other prophets because there is so much of significance to recount.
 The principles underlying their ministries can be universally applied.
-Before doing the next chapter mopping up exercise of talking about the prophets we have missed so far and then the chapters following, concerning the four major and twelve minor prophets, we should pause and reflect on the lessons we have learned.
-What is all too clear is as amazing as these two were, they were ordinary men (besides Elijah’s foibles, we should recall that Elisha like many of the prophets was a reluctant prophet).
-They were merely the Lord’s messengers, who He had anointed and empowered to speak truth to power and bless the people, but were faithful in carrying out the job God gave them, without fear of favour.
+Before going to the next chapter, talking about the prophets we have missed so far and then the chapters following, concerning the four major and twelve minor prophets, which the Bible record has much to say, let us pause and reflect on the lessons we have learned thus far, specifically on Elijah and Elisha.
+What is all too clear is as remarkable as these two were, they were ordinary men (besides Elijah’s foibles, we should recall that Elisha like many of the prophets was a reluctant prophet).
+They were merely the Lord’s messengers, who He had anointed and empowered to speak truth to power and bless the people, but were faithful in carrying out the job God gave them, without fear or favour.
 But the work of the Lord remains and new instruments of His purposes are raised up to do the work (including you and me) and is a work that is ongoing to this day.